9-FS/random_asset_displayer/readme.md

 ## 1. General

-This simple webapp redirects the user to a random URL from a list of URL defined in `./config/redirect_URL_list.txt`.
-The list of URL ist only loaded once during startup and not reloaded during runtime.
+This simple webapp redirects the user to a random URL or returns an empty response with the status code from a list defined in `./config/redirect_list.txt`.
+The list of URL and status codes ist only loaded once during startup and not reloaded during runtime.

 </body>